lucasjinreal/yolov7_d2/readme.md

 [![Slack](https://img.shields.io/badge/slack-chat-aff.svg?logo=slack)](https://join.slack.com/t/yolort/shared_invite/zt-mqwc7235-940aAh8IaKYeWclrJx10SA)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-pink.svg)](https://github.com/jinfagang/yolov7/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)

 </div>

->  **`YOLO family variant with transformers!`**, Instance Segmentation in YOLO, DETR, AnchorDETR all supported!

-update: we also provide a private version of yolov7, please visit: https://manaai.cn for more details.
-Our latest update will appear on mana first.
+> In short: **YOLOv7 added instance segmentation to YOLO arch**.
+Also many transformer backbones, archs included.
+If you look carefully, you'll find our ultimate vision is to **make YOLO great again** by the power of **transformers**, as well as **multi-tasks training**.
+YOLOv7 achieves mAP 43, AP-s exceed MaskRCNN by 10 with a convnext-tiny backbone while simillar speed with YOLOX-s, more models listed below, it's more accurate and even more lighter!

 🔥🔥🔥 Just another yolo variant implemented based on **`detectron2`**.
-Be note that **YOLOv7 doesn't meant to be a successor of yolo family, 7 is just my magic and lucky number**.
-In our humble opinion, a good opensource project must have these features:
+Be note that **YOLOv7 doesn't meant to be a successor of yolo family, 7 is just a magic and lucky number.
+Instead, YOLOv7 extend yolo into many other vision tasks, such as instance segmentation, one-stage keypoints detection etc.**.

-- It must be reproduceble;
-- It must be simple and understandable;
-- It must be build with the weapon of the edge;
-- It must have a good maintainance, listen to the voice from community;

-However, we found many opensource detection framework such as YOLOv5, Efficientdet have their own weakness, for example, YOLOv5 is very good at reproduceable but really over-engineered, too many messy codes.
-What's more surprisingly, there were at least 20+ different version of re-implementation of YOLOv3-YOLOv4 in pytorch, 99.99% of them were totally **wrong**, either can u train your dataset nor make it mAP comparable with origin paper.(However, *doesn't mean this work is totally right, use at your own risk*.)

-That's why we have this project!
-It's much more simpler to experiment different ARCH of YOLO build upon detectron2 with YOLOv7!
-Most importantly, more and more decent YOLO series model merged into this repo such as YOLOX (most decent in 2021).
-We also **welcome any trick/experiment PR on YOLOv7, help us build it better and stronger!!**.
-Please **star it and fork it right now!**.

 The supported matrix in YOLOv7 are: